 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
 The County has one item, deferred pension outflows, that qualifies for reporting in this category.
-The deferred pension outflows consist of pension plan contributions paid subsequent to the measurement date, differences between expected and actual pension plan economic experience, changes in actuarial assumptions, pension plan changes in proportion, and differences between projected and actual earnings on pension plan investments, and, accordingly, are reported only in the statement of net position.
+The deferred pension outflows consist of pension plan contributions paid subsequent to the measurement date, differences between expected and actual pension plan economic experience, changes in actuarial assumptions, and pension plan changes in proportion and, accordingly, are reported only in the statement of net position.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The County has three types of items, deferred prepaid property taxes, unavailable revenue, and deferred pension inflows, that qualify for reporting in this category.
-Deferred prepaid property taxes represents the County's share of tax collections collected prior to year-end that were not due until the following year.
-Since the property taxes were levied for use in a future year, the revenue is deferred and recognized in the period for which the amount is levied.
-These amounts arise under both the modified accrual and the full accrual basis of accounting and is reported in both the governmental fund balance sheet and the statement of net position.
+The County has two types of items, unavailable revenue and deferred pension inflows, that qualify for reporting in this category.
 Unavailable revenue arises only under a modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
-This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
 Deferred pension inflows arise only under an accrual basis of accounting and, accordingly, are reported only in the statement of net position.
 This amount consists of differences between expected and actual pension plan economic experience, changes in actuarial assumptions, pension plan changes in proportionate share, and differences between projected and actual earnings on pension plan investments.

-- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued) - 4.
-Pension Plan
+- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity - 3.
+Deferred Outflows/Inflows of Resources (Continued)

+4. Pension Plan